Tate drags as FTSE 100 loses steam post Fed

 Sainsbury’s shares have risen 9 percent in the last 90 days while earnings per share estimates for the full-year have risen by an average of 0.5 percent over the same period, according to Starmine data.

-Societe Generale’s upgrade of GKN to “buy” from “hold” helped the car and plane parts maker gain 1.4 percent.
-(Reporting by David Brett; Editing by Toby Chopra)
+Societe Generale’s upgrade of GKN to “buy” from “hold” helped the car and plane parts maker gain 1.3 percent.
+(Reporting by David Brett; Editing by Ruth Pitchford)